yanosea/jrp/README.md

   version            🔖 Show the version of jrp.

 Flags:
-  -n, --number   🔢 number of phrases to generate (default 1, e.g: 10).
+  -n, --number   🔢 number of phrases to generate (default 1, e.g: 10)
-  -p  --prefix   💬 prefix of phrase(s) to generate.
+  -p  --prefix   💬 prefix of phrase(s) to generate
-  -s  --suffix   💬 suffix of phrase(s) to generate.
+  -s  --suffix   💬 suffix of phrase(s) to generate
-  -d  --dry-run  🧪 generate phrase(s) without saving to the history.
-  -P, --plain    📝 plain text output instead of table output.
-  -h, --help     🤝 help for jrp
+  -d  --dry-run  🧪 generate phrase(s) without saving to the history -P, --plain    📝 plain text output instead of table output -h, --help     🤝 help for jrp
   -v, --version  🔖 version for jrp

 Arguments:
-  number  🔢 number of phrases to generate (e.g: 10).
+  number  🔢 number of phrases to generate (e.g: 10)
 ```

 ## 🌍 Environments